-IRS debt can be a stressful problem to handle for anyone especially if you are struggling financially.
+IRS debt can be a stressful problem to handle for anyone, especially if you are struggling financially.
 The IRS might have a reputation for being ruthless, but the government agency is not blind to the difficult circumstances taxpayers sometimes face.
-For this reason, the IRS is open to providing IRS debt relief for those that genuinely need aid to avoid extreme hardships.
+For this reason, the IRS is open to providing an IRS debt relief and debt forgiveness program for those that genuinely need aid to avoid extreme hardships.
 One of the available IRS debt relief options is an Offer In Compromise.
 An OIC involves debt forgiveness, allowing taxpayers to settle their debt by paying a lesser amount than what is owed.
 To learn more about the IRS Offer in Compromise debt relief option, keep reading!

 How Does An Offer In Compromise Work?

 An Offer In Compromise is a form of IRS debt relief, in which the taxpayer offers to pay a lesser amount of debt to avoid financial hardship.
 In order to get your offer accepted, the proposed payment should represent the maximum amount you would be genuinely able to contribute towards your IRS debt without experiencing extreme strain on your finances.
 After following the entire process and submitting your Offer In Compromise proposal to the IRS, your case will be examined in detail by the agency.
 Some of the things the agency will pay close attention to include your income, ability to pay, expenses, and other assets.